How to find the right wick for my candles

 I have made so many candles through the years and when you find something that works it is hard to change.
 I started making candles when I had to make my wicks using a cotton cord, salt, and borax.
-I poured paraffin wax in milk cartons.
+I poured paraffin wax into milk cartons.
 It was a mess and the candles were too!

 The coating on the wick is not wax.
 It is a chemical film that is meant to slow down the burning.
 It is a flame retardant pickling.
 If you make your wicks from a cotton cord or yarn it will burn fast and hot.

 The first commercially made wicks I bought were the CD style.
 These are ok, but I did not get the consistency I look for when I mass produce.
 I had issues off and on and switched to HTP.
 You need to do your testing with what you use.